 The idea is not new with first designs offered by different manufacturers and inventors in the late 1970s right after the Quartz Revolution started to take its toll on incumbent watchmakers.
-However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where general public was willing to buy such a watch) and Seiko Epson was basically the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of servicing, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and the ultra-elegant Ananta collection of watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)
+However, the initial designs were cumbersome and difficult to manufacture (at least, at a price point where the general public was willing to buy such a watch) and Seiko Epson was the first conglomerate that had enough expertise both in micro-electronics and traditional watchmaking to create a hybrid drive that would simultaneously offer extraordinary timekeeping abilities, ease of servicing, and more or less adequate price (usually powering their Grand Seiko and Seiko Prospex, and the ultra-elegant Ananta collection of watches, it is still expensive playing in the same ballpark with brands like Omega and Breitling.)

 The main visual difference between Seiko’s Spring Drive movements and pretty much any other mechanical caliber is the way the central seconds hand glides above the dial.
 While the seconds counter on a mechanical caliber -even a high-beat one like Zenith’s signature El Primero movements beating at a frequency of 36,000 vibrations per hour- jumps from one position to the next one in a visibly jerky way, the Spring Drive allows the pointer to move in a satisfying, fluid kind of motion.

 Dial & Legibility

 Grand Seiko is associated with meticulously engraved and hand-lacquered dials that, together with their traditional high-contrast color scheme, produce a mesmerizing effect on a connoisseur.
 This particular model, however, is equipped with a slightly less complex face.
 Like the brand’s earlier SBGJ021 GMT model from 2016, this specimen comes with a mahogany-red dial that features a sunburst finish under a thick layer of lacquer that gives it an illusion of depth.